Flight-Free-UK/flight_free_uk_website/source/posts/light-in-the-lockdown.html.markdown

 In this difficult time, it's good to share the positives.
 What have you found positive about lockdown?

-‘Consuming much less, spending much less money, driving much less, completing more projects’
+*‘Consuming much less, spending much less money, driving much less, completing more projects’*

-‘I am happy reading.
+*‘I am happy reading.
 I am happy listening to music.
 I play my guitar.
 We now eat fresh bread.
-We don't need to be constantly doing things.’
+We don't need to be constantly doing things.’*

-‘Discovering so many walks near home that get me out into the countryside even though I live in a city.
-I can fit it into my everyday life without having to wait to travel.’
+*‘Discovering so many walks near home that get me out into the countryside even though I live in a city.
+I can fit it into my everyday life without having to wait to travel.’*

-‘Identifying birds by their songs, bees by their markings & trees by their leaves.
-Observing a cygnet & two coots as they grow.’
+*‘Identifying birds by their songs, bees by their markings & trees by their leaves.
+Observing a cygnet & two coots as they grow.’*

-‘Reconnecting with all the places walkable from my door, and all the species that call them home.’
+*‘Reconnecting with all the places walkable from my door, and all the species that call them home.’*

-‘The chance to spend absolutely loads of time with my beautiful son.
-Playing in the woods next to our house, building train tracks, river dams, forts and fires.’
+*‘The chance to spend absolutely loads of time with my beautiful son.
+Playing in the woods next to our house, building train tracks, river dams, forts and fires.’*

-‘More time to discover and explore local nature: woodland walks and beautiful beaches.
+*‘More time to discover and explore local nature: woodland walks and beautiful beaches.
 A time for new hobbies and developing old ones: knitting, cross-stitch, baking, running and gardening.
 More time at home with my boyfriend and kittens.
 Less commuting.
-More online family fun.’
+More online family fun.’*

-‘Clear blue skies’
+*‘Clear blue skies’*

-‘Discovery of a beautiful meadow 15 mins walk from my house, and a spot where you can watch barn owls hunting just two hours’ cycle / 25 mins drive away.
-I live very close to Sheffield city centre, and wrongly thought I had to go further away for amazing wildlife experiences.’
+*‘Discovery of a beautiful meadow 15 mins walk from my house, and a spot where you can watch barn owls hunting just two hours’ cycle / 25 mins drive away.
+I live very close to Sheffield city centre, and wrongly thought I had to go further away for amazing wildlife experiences.’*

-‘Usually, we would just go to the pub.
-Now we go for bike rides and see more and discover more.’
+*‘Usually, we would just go to the pub.
+Now we go for bike rides and see more and discover more.’*

-Please send us your positive lockdown experiences
+Would you like to send us your positive lockdown experiences?
+Get in touch: [info@flightfree.co.uk](mailto:info@flightfree.co.uk)